 Our team has set up eTekkatho digital libraries at 30 universities in 15 states and regions across Myanmar.
-We are also hosted locally at over 20 community and public libraries.
+We are also hosted locally at over 30 community, school and public libraries.

 We run training programmes to introduce users to the concept of a digital library and show them how to access, browse and download resources.
 We introduce staff and students to the concepts of self-study and independent learning with easy access to world-class educational and research materials.
-Tens of thousands of young people have attended an eTekkatho training course and over 700,000 full-text eBooks, datasets, journal articles, video lessons and lectures have been downloaded.
+Tens of thousands of young people have attended an eTekkatho training course and over 800,000 full-text eBooks, learning resources, journal articles, video lessons and lectures have been downloaded.

-The eTekkatho eLibrary is run in partnership with the British Council and partner institutions in Myanmar.
-It is supported by a grant from Luminate (Omidyar Network).
+Our digital library projects are run in partnership with the British Council and partner institutions in Myanmar.
+We are supported by grants from Luminate and Learning Equality.

 Our research matching service provides a channel to help partner Myanmar academics with regional and international researchers.